Ivan Litvinovich: 2020–2021

 Litvinovich won the silver medal behind Gao Lei by less than three-tenths of a point at the 2020 Baku World Cup.
 He did not compete at any other major international events in 2020 due to the COVID-19 pandemic.
 At the 2021 European Championships in Sochi, Russia, he won the gold medal in the team event alongside Uladzislau Hancharou, Aleh Rabtsau, and Aliaksei Dudarau.

 Heading into the postponed 2020 Olympic Games, Litvinovich was considered a "dark horse" contender for the gold medal.
 He finished in first place in the qualification round.
 He then won the gold medal in the individual trampoline final, ahead of China's Dong Dong and New Zealand's Dylan Schmidt.
 This marked a second consecutive men's trampoline title for Belarus, following Uladzislau Hancharou's win in 2016.
 This was the only gold medal Belarus won at the 2020 Olympics.

 At the 2021 World Championships, Litvinovich qualified for the semifinals in first place.
 However, in the semifinals, he was unable to finish his routine and failed to qualify for the final.
 He helped Belarus defend its World team title.

 2022–2024

 In February 2022, Litvinovich competed at the Baku World Cup and won the individual title in addition to winning the synchro title with Andrei Builou.
-In March 2022, the International Gymnastics Federation (FIG) banned Russian and Belarussian athletes due to the Russian invasion of Ukraine.
+In March 2022, the International Gymnastics Federation (FIG) banned Russian and Belarusian athletes due to the Russian invasion of Ukraine.
 In 2024, the FIG approved certain athletes as "neutral" to return to international competition, and Litvinovich was one of 14 approved.